 |Electricity Consumption (Gwh)||25%||115%|

 ** to digitalise 83% of all the Bank's communications to the clients

 To reduce its electricity consumption, the Bank has implemented several initiatives, including:

-.
-Installation of higher energy-efficient lighting and equipment (ex: HVAC).
+- Installation of more energy-efficient lighting and equipment (ex: HVAC);

 The rationalisation of paper is a structural commitment that was assumed by NOVO BANCO Group for both internal and external use of paper.